dapplets/dapplet-docs/docs/using-adapters.md

   ...
 }),
 ```

-Into states we pass **parameters** of the widget described in the adapter.
+We pass **parameters** of the widget described in the adapter into states.

 ## Using events